MarynaShavlak/dev-interview-hub/src/shared/lib/tests/TestAsyncThunk/README.md

 # Documentation for `TestAsyncThunk` Class

 ## Overview
-The `TestAsyncThunk` class is a utility designed to facilitate testing of Redux async thunks in a TypeScript environment.
+The `TestAsyncThunk` cclass facilitates the testing of Redux async thunks in TypeScript, offering a structured approach to mock dependencies and execute thunk actions in controlled test environments.
+It includes deep mocking of external dependencies like Axios to ensure comprehensive testing.
-It provides an abstraction that simplifies mocking dependencies and executing thunk actions, allowing for more focused and maintainable tests.

 ## Imports and Dependencies
 ```typescript